Welwyn Preserve: History

 Welwyn was originally the estate of Harold Irving Pratt, an American oil industrialist and philanthropist who was born in 1877, and died at Glen Cove in 1939.
 Harold Pratt, the owner of Welwyn, was one of the sons of Charles Pratt, who was also an oil industrialist and was the founder of the Pratt Institute in Brooklyn, New York.

 Welwyn includes the estate's original Georgian-style mansion, which was built in 1906, and was designed by Babb, Cook & Willard.
 The home was renovated in 1920 by Delano & Aldrich.
+The Olmsted Brothers also worked on the estate from 1906 to 1909, planning approach drives, service courts, grading and extensive plantings.
+In 1908, Frederick Law Olmsted Jr. analyzed the wider Pratt family holdings, and the firm returned in 1934, when Carl Rust Parker planned a subdivision of part of the property and supervised the reshaping and replanting of the Pratt family cemetery.

-Pratt's wife, Harriet, was an avid horticulturist, leading to the installation of numerous greenhouses on the grounds as well as a luxury garden adjacent to the western side of the main home.
+The estate's landscape was developed by several prominent landscape designers, including James Leal Greenleaf and Martha Brookes Hutcheson.
+Its grounds included specialized garden rooms such as rose, iris, peony, lilac and sunken gardens, with some possible involvement by the Olmsted firm.
+Welwyn and its grounds were bequeathed to Nassau County in 1969.

 As a preserve

 Welwyn Preserve is owned by Nassau County, New York, and is operated as a public preserve.
-The preserve includes a butterfly garden, extensive mature woodland, salt marsh and a tidal inlet.
+The preserve contains four marked nature trails through a wooded stream valley, freshwater ponds, swamps and a coastal salt marsh, and includes shoreline along Long Island Sound.
+Nassau County reports that more than 100 species of birds, along with native small mammals, reptiles and amphibians, inhabit the preserve.
 Dogs are not allowed in the preserve, in order to safeguard the wildlife.